saif-ellafi/foundryvtt-mythic-gme/README.md

 4. Roll Tables can be used either directly from the Compendium, or imported along your other Roll Tables
 5. [Optional] Using Decks (Cards not included) - Thank you stargolum/spacegiant) !!!
     1. Get a copy of cards [Mythic GME Cards](https://www.drivethrurpg.com/product/257195/Mythic-Game-Master-Emulator-Deck) or [TAC Cards](https://www.drivethrurpg.com/product/125685/The-GameMasters-Apprentice-Base-Deck)
-    2. Upload deck image files in to subdirectories inside the `deck` folder (Configurable in settings) relative to your Foundry User Data directory.
+    2. Upload deck image files in to subdirectories (it is expected that they are extracted exactly as they come in the purchased zip files, including folder structure and file names) inside the `decks` folder (Folder name/path may be changed in settings) relative to your Foundry User **Data** directory (Where the folders modules and systems are)
     3. Import mythic deck Macros for your preset game (or use these as guidance)
 5. Say thanks if you like this :)